onap/dmaap-buscontroller/README.md

 ### Build Instructions for external developers

-This project is organized as a mvn project for a jar package.
+This project is organized as a mvn project for a docker image.
 After cloning from this git repo:

 ```